toolpath/syil/README.md

 _Table 6.
 Probe Y Syntax_

-Example MDI Command To Probe the Front : G65 "PROBEY" A54 B1
+Example MDI Command To Probe the Front : G65 "PROBEY" A54.2 B1

-Example MDI Command To Probe the Back  : G65 "PROBEY" A54 B-1
+Example MDI Command To Probe the Back  : G65 "PROBEY" A54.2 B-1

 **PROBEZ**

 The Probe Z macro probes the top surface of a part in the negative Z direction.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the distance to probe in Z and should be a negative value.
-If the Z distance is too small or a positive value, the macro will report an error at the end of the routine.
+`A` is the selected work coordinate(G54-59).
+`B` is the distance to probe in Z and should be a negative value.
+`B` is too small or a positive value, the macro will report an error at the end of the routine.

 ![probeZ](images/probeZ.png)